The most efficient way to submit new applications is electronically via the Planning Portal.

 Electronic applications are easier to submit, validate and review, especially where people are working in a hybrid way.

-Where forms are not available to submit online, you can download the forms and submit electronically.
+Where forms are not available to submit online, you can download the forms and submit them electronically.

 Where required, some site notices are sent to applicants to put up (with instructions).
 Relevant applications are also advertised every Friday in ‘The Argus’ newspaper.